aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/charts/show-chart-legend-in-a-worksheet/_index.md

 url: /charts/legend/show/
 aliases: [/show-chart-legend-in-a-worksheet/]
 weight: 100
-keywords: "Aspose.Cells Cloud, REST API, Show Chart Legend, Worksheet, Chart, Excel"
+keywords: "Aspose.Cells Cloud, chart legend API, Excel chart legend, REST PUT chart legend, Aspose API v3.0"
-description: "API endpoint to display the legend of a chart in a specified worksheet of an Excel workbook using Aspose.Cells Cloud."
+description: "Learn how to display a chart legend in an Excel worksheet using the Aspose.Cells Cloud REST API (v3.0).
+Includes endpoint details, parameters, a cURL example, and SDK snippets."
 ---

-This REST API enables showing the legend in a chart.
+This REST API enables you to display the **legend**—the explanatory box that identifies data series—in a chart that resides in a worksheet of an Excel workbook.

 ## REST API